uriid1/lua-calc/README.md

 cos - Cosine in radians
 tan - Tangent in radians

-deg - "From radians to degrees rad - "From degrees to radians
+deg - From radians to degrees
+rad - From degrees to radians

 log - log() returns the opposite value. exp(1) returns e log10 - log10(val) Common logarithm